RiS3-Lab/SHiFT/README.md

 ## Installing toolchains in STM32CubeIDE
 SHiFT uses modified embedded toolchains to support specific locations of the shadow memory for ASAN, as described in the implementation section of our paper.
-The original source code of the toolchain can be obtained from ARM website and compiled for particular offsets according the the user's needs (https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
+The original source code of the toolchain can be obtained from ARM website and compiled for particular offsets according the user's needs (https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
 Compiling the toolchain might take several hours.
 Therefore, we provide 2 precompiled toolchains with specific offsets also detailed in our paper in Table III.

 To install the toolchains execute STM32CubeIDE and follow the next steps:
 1. Navigate in the bar menu to *File->Properties*, or press Ctrl+Enter